ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise22/README.md

-﻿# Exercise 22: Introducing lists
+﻿# Exercise 22: Book catalog

 This exercise illustrates the concept of a *catalog*.
 A catalog is a class that can store and use data of a certain type, without